truglodite/Dehydrator/Readme.md

 Holding mode toggles the heater on/off using +/- hysteresis to maintain the set humidity level.
 The LCD displays "Hold", heating %, actual temp, and actual/desired humidity.
 The fan turns on when the heater is turned on, and it turns off a few seconds after heater turns off.
 The up/down buttons adjust the desired humidity %, and the select button will go to off mode.
 A safety check ensures the selected filament holding temperature is not exceeded in holding mode regardless of humidity values.

-In all modes, an LED toggles on/off to indicate power going to the heater.
-On displays that show heater %, heater % is calculated as (on time)/(on time + off time).
+In all modes, an LED toggles on/off to indicate that the heater relay is ON.
+Some display modes show heater %.
+It is calculated as (on time)/(on time + off time).
 This percentage is updated each time the heater is turned either on or off.

 ### Adjusting Hysteresis (runtime)
 During bootup, if select is held until the splash screen, the code will enter temperature hysteresis adjust mode.
 In this mode you can use up/down to modify the hysteresis used in dry mode.
 When done, push select to go to off mode.
 The modified hysteresis will persist until reboot.